One of the strongest ways to fight misinformation will soon be right in your phone

-Maybe you don’t know the name “Qualcomm,” but you should.
+Maybe you don’t know the name Qualcomm, but you should.
 The company makes many of the critical chips found in smartphones from almost every major manufacturer other than Apple.
 And as a result, when the company releases a faster processor or wireless technology, that’s what actually ends up inside your next smartphone.

 Today, Qualcomm has demonstrated a technology that’s not just about having clearer calls, better battery life, or faster downloads.
 In a partnership with a company called Truepic, Qualcomm has developed a way to guarantee that the photos people take on their phones are real photos—unmanipulated and taken at the time and place they were said to be.
 This could be incorporated into tens of millions, or even hundreds of millions of smartphones, if manufacturers choose.
 The scale of the project is a big reason it’s so promising to battling misinformation.
 Xiaomi, Google, Microsoft, LG, OnePlus, Samsung, and Motorola are all companies that use Qualcomm chips today.